 c.
 Process of compaction should be repeated until there is a decrement of wet unit weight of soil.

 d.
 Clean and fine sieve openings should be used.

 e.
 Mould used for compaction should be cleaned.

 a.
 This test is used to identify the compactness of soil to use in the construction of embankments, highways, foundations, pavements and various earthworks.

 b.
-It also used to study soil mechanics and other properties like porosity, compressibility, strength, etc.
+It is also used to study soil mechanics and other properties like porosity, compressibility, strength, etc.

 b.
 This test also describes the load-bearing capacity of the soil.